 Cuyahoga Valley is very different from most national parks.
 Unlike Hot Springs, it at least can be considered a park.
 While not an urban park per se, it is the most accessible of all the national parks in the US.
 Cuyahoga is far from being a wilderness area.
 Unlike most national parks, there are farms, houses and two interstates which run through it.
-The parks has more significance as an historical park than as a natural park.
+The parks have more significance as a historical park than as a natural park.

 If I had to rate the parks I’ve visited on a ten point scale on how difficult they are to visit, Cuyahoga would rate a 1.
 It is an easy drive from Cleveland and Akron with major highways running through the park.

 Exploring the park is pretty easy as it extends along the Cuyahoga River and there is a road which runs the length of the park.